gryphonshafer/Quizzing-Rule-Book/content/rule_book/material_and_questions.md

 ##### Finish 2 Verses (F2V)

 - Begins at the beginning of a verse and continues to the end of the next verse
-- Used when a verse is not strong enough on its own and needs another verse to explain it or can be used when two verses combined, form an even stronger thought
+- Used when a verse is not strong enough on its own and needs another verse to explain it or can be used when 2 verses combined, form an even stronger thought

 ##### Finish This and the Next (FTN)

 - Begins in the middle of a verse and finishes at the end of the next verse
 - Must start at the beginning of a sentence or the beginning of a quotation
-- Used when part of a verse is not strong enough on its own and needs another verse (or part of a verse) to explain it or when two verses combined form an even stronger thought
+- Used when part of a verse is not strong enough on its own and needs another verse (or part of a verse) to explain it or when 2 verses combined form an even stronger thought

 #### Situation (SIT)

 - Used only in the quiz season where the Material Type is Narrative
-- The question text contains two parts:
+- The question text contains 2 parts:
     - Up to 3 questions regarding the Situation of the Quotation from the following interrogatives:
         - Who said it
         - To whom